 In December 2017, U.S. federal tax legislation commonly referred to as the TCJA was signed into law, significantly reforming the Internal Revenue Code of 1986, as amended (Code).
 The TCJA, among other things, changed the U.S. federal tax treatment of research and experimental (R&E) expenses.
-For tax years beginning on or after January 1, 2022, taxpayers are required to capitalize and amortize, rather than deduct, R&E expenses.
-R&E expenses are amortizable over five years for research performed in the United States and 15 years for research performed outside the United States.
-We are closely monitoring these provisions and are in the process of analyzing the potential impact to our income taxes and financial position in future years.
+For tax years beginning on or after January 1, 2022, taxpayers are required to capitalize and amortize, rather than deduct, R&E expenses are amortizable over five years for research performed in the United States and 15 years for research performed outside the United States.
+Although there are legislative proposals to repeal or defer the capitalization requirement to later years, there can be no assurance that the provision will be repealed or otherwise modified.